-- □ Manuals provided are specific to machine types. - □ For "UNIX Supplement", please visit our Web site or consult an authorized dealer. - "PostScript3 Supplement" and "UNIX Supplement" include descriptions of functions and settings that might not be available on this machine.
+S) Note Manuals provided are specific to machine types.
+Adobe Acrobat Reader/Adobe Reader must be installed in order to view the manuals as PDF files.
+For "UNIX Supplement", please visit our Web site or consult an authorized dealer.
+"PostScript3 Supplement" and "UNIX Supplement" include descriptions of functions and settings that might not be available on this machine.